Ghostlun/Swfit_ReusableComponents_UseCase_Keyword_Explanation/README.md

 ### What is Alamofire:
 It is a Swift-based HTTP networking library for iOS and macOS.
 It provides interface on top of Apple's Foundation networking stack that simplifies a number of common networking tasks.
 ### Code example:

+## Some_Swift_Interview_Question
+### What is Alamofire?
+It is Swift-based HTTP Networking library for ios and mac ios.
+It provides an interface of a networking stack that simplifies a number of common networking tasks.
+Using the library, you can request data into the web service easily.

+### What is IAP?
+It is In App Purchases, It is a way to earn money from IOS applications.
+There are four types of IOPs
+Consumable, and Non-consumable, Non-renewing subscription, Subscription.

+### What is Core Data?
+It is a framework that you use to mange the model layer object in application.
+It saves data permentality for offline use, temporary cache data, and also undo functionality to a single device.
+How to use it?
+First, you need to create coreData and define entities and attribute.
+Generate class from them, From where you get managed context and through the managed object context, you can create and store objects

+### What is userDefualts?
+It is a data dictionary that stores small amounts of datas.
+Data structure will follow key: value dictionary.
+You can save various data types.
+Those saved data will be permanent.
+Compared to core data, we use this user Defaults for simple data structures
+useCase: page numbers

+### What is DispatchQueue?
+It is a top of GCD Queues.
+It allows device to perform task async and concurrently In DispatchQueue, order will be FIFO,
+Serial Q means task are ordered, and concurrent Q means Tasks are task is not ordered,
+Sync: It will block current thread until task is done
+Async: It will not block, it move another class before previous one is finished

+### What is DispatchGroup?
+It is grouping together multiple tasks and getting notified all the task are are completed What is QOS?
+It shows priority task for you app.

+### What is MVC?
+It is a design pattern that separates an application into three logical components, It is composed of view, model, and controller.

+### What is MVVM Model?
+MVVM is design pattern.
+It is composed of model, viewModel, View and ViewController.
+ViewModel send data using callback(closure)/delegates  UIView uiViewcontroller.
+ViewModel transforms model information into values that can be displayed on a view.

+What is the difference between of MVVM and MVC?
+MVVM is easier to debug process for complicated data bindings.
+MVVM has one to many relationships between view & viewModel MVVM is easy for separate unit testing and code is event-driven

+What is control flow?
+It used to control the flow of execution in program EX, there are for in loops, while-loop, repeat-while

+What is fall through?
+It keep executing next scope of codes.

+### What is a generic type?
+It is type of code multiple with all data types.
+It enables you to write flexible, reusable functions and type that can work with any type. use case: <T: String>

+### What is ARC?
+It is automatic reference counting to track and mange your app’s memory usage.
+To manage ARC, we need to use keyword weak var

+### What is protocol?
+It is blue prints of methods, property, and init.
+It will create rule into specific types.

+### What is init?
+Init is preparing the process of your instance.
+It can be used with setting initial value to all non-optional properties.

+### What is singleton?
+It is a design pattern.
+It is created once, then it will have shared property.
+Normally, we used in FileManager, UserDefualts. it require private init

+### What is closure?
+It is a group of code that can be passed from one var to another and also can be used inside a function.

+### What is class and structs?
+Classes are reference types, and value type.
+Class can be inherited types, but struct can not be inherited Class has init and de-init, But, struct only has init

+### What is Unit Test?
+To verify function work or not.
+Main purpose is to check taht all the individual parts are working instead.
+Small entities, we can check applications that can be tested.
+We can reduce number of defects.
+It will reduce cost of changing

+### What is SDLC
+Requirement/Gathering : It is planning period, I will be overview of projects Design of products, there are UI and UX developed design.
+UI What user goint to see, UX, How user going to feel Developments(Develpments talk with product mangers) Testing
+Deployment

+### What is Agile?
+Terminology: The iterations some developments
+We have differents, when it comes to expectation, how much time will take Each model is considered as a short time “frame” in the Agile process model, which typically from one to four weeks
+Sprints: Every task will be delivered in ten tasks What is scrum: Based on the time, how much left